 There is an intriguing exchange that happens in 1 Kings 18:17 between King Ahab and Elijah the prophet.
-After a nation-wide search for the prophet, when Ahab finally catches up with Elijah he greets him with these rather curious words, “So, is it really you, you troublemaker of Israel?”
+After a nation-wide search for the prophet, when Ahab finally catches up with Elijah, he greets him with these rather curious words, ‘So, is it really you, you troublemaker of Israel?’
 The irony is so rich you could almost choke on it!
 Elijah has a reputation for being an incredibly faithful prophet who represented God in a powerful way at a dark time in Israel’s history.
-Ahab, on the other hand, has a reputation for being a weak-willed king who was responsible for most of the idolatry which was widespread in Israel.
+Ahab, on the other hand, has a reputation for being a weak-willed king who was responsible for most of the widespread idolatry in Israel.
 So who was really the source of Israel’s trouble?

-While the exchange between the king and the prophet is so bizarre that it is tempting to just laugh it off, there is a humbling lesson for all of us in the actions of Ahab.
-The truth is that each one of us will occasionally miss God’s message to us because of our sentiments regarding the messenger that God uses.
+While the exchange between the king and the prophet is so bizarre that it is tempting to just laugh it off, there is a humbling lesson for all of us in it.
+The truth is that each of us occasionally miss God’s message to us because of our sentiments towards the messenger God uses.

-Hearing God’s voice requires much more humility and reverence of us than we often anticipate.
+Hearing God’s voice requires much more humility and reverence from us than we often anticipate.
 The most poignant example of this is when the very Word of God took on flesh.
-Jesus spoke the very words of God, unmediated, from a human mouth.
-Nobody since him has ever spoken words which so perfectly communicate the mind of God, and yet he too was regarded as a “troublemaker” and the people of God rid themselves of him.
+Jesus spoke the exact words of God, unmediated, from a human mouth.
+Nobody since Him has ever spoken words which so perfectly communicate the mind of God, and yet He too was regarded as a ‘troublemaker’ and the people of God rid themselves of Him.

-When we are confronted by people in church there are many different reasons why I could take offence at what they say to me.
+When we are confronted by people in church, there are many different reasons why we could take offence at what they say to us.
 It could be because I don’t like what they are saying.
-Maybe it is the tone in which they speak.
-Possibly it is because my relationship with the person has a checkered history.
+Maybe it is the tone in which they speak to me.
+Possibly because my relationship with the person has a checkered history.
 It could simply be that their personality clashes with mine!
-These are all trivial things but they can have massive implications if we dismiss the person as a “trouble maker” and miss the voice of God speaking through them.
+These are all trivial things, but they can have massive implications if we dismiss the person as a ‘troublemaker’ and miss the voice of God speaking through them.

-Sometimes God will even test how much we reverence his words to us by speaking through a messenger which requires the most humility to listen to.
-By rejecting the words of God’s appointed messenger (whoever they be) you can inadvertently reject God’s purposes for your life and even invoke his judgement!
+Sometimes God will even test how much we revere His words to us by speaking through a messenger to whom it requires the most humility to listen.
+By rejecting the words of God’s appointed messenger (whoever they may be), you can inadvertently reject God’s purposes for your life, and even invoke His judgement!
 (Mat 10:14,15)

-One of the most vital skills for a follower of Christ is to learn to discern the voice of God when it is “clothed in flesh”.
-Unfortunately we instinctively ask the wrong questions in these situations such as:
+One of the most vital skills for a follower of Christ to learn is how to discern the voice of God when it is ‘clothed in flesh’.
+Unfortunately, we instinctively ask the wrong questions in these situations, such as: